 I have an MFA from Bennington College, where I was mentored by Rachel Pastan, Alice Mattison, Jill McCorkle and David Gates.
 During my last term, I was an Assistant Graduate Fellow in Fiction.
-One of my stories was awarded an Honorable Mention in the 2017 Glimmer Train Fiction Open and was a Semi-Finalist in the 2016 ScreenCraft Cinematic Short Story Contest.
-Other stories have been published in Litro Magazine, D Magazine, Red Fez, Deep South Magazine, The End of the World and Flash Fiction Magazine (twice).
+One of my stories was honored in the 2017 Glimmer Train Fiction Open and was a Semi-Finalist in the 2016 ScreenCraft Cinematic Short Story Contest.
+Other stories have been published in the Rumble Fish Quarterly, Litro Magazine, D Magazine, Red Fez, Deep South Magazine and Flash Fiction Magazine (twice).
 I received an Honorable Mention from PEN Women for a short story and was a resident at the Vermont Studio Center, where I studied with Barry Hannah.

 In 2015, my screenplay Everything But Love was a Quarter-Finalist in the ScreenCraft Comedy Competition in Los Angeles.
 In 2014, it was a semifinalist (Comedy Category) in the Screenplay Festival in Los Angeles, as well as an Official Selection in the Beverly Hills Film Festival.
 Lizzie Skurnick, New York Times editor of That Should Be a Word, has featured two words I coined on her Twitter page.
 See one of them here.